-Can Sniffer Dogs Smell Marijuana Vape Pens?
+Can Sniffer Dogs Smell Weed Vape Pens?

-Lets delve into this intriguing topic and uncover the facts.
+Let's delve into this intriguing topic and uncover the facts.

 Understanding How Sniffer Dogs Work

-Dogs are trained to associate specific scents, such as those from narcotics, with a reward.
 Once trained, they can reliably alert handlers to the presence of these substances.

-Can Sniffer Dogs Detect Marijuana Vape Pens?
+Can Sniffer Dogs Detect Weed Vape Pens?

 Odor Molecules:

-Marijuana, even in concentrated forms like vape oil, emits distinct odor molecules.
+Weed, even in concentrated forms like vape oil, emits distinct odor molecules.

 These molecules can seep through packaging and linger on surfaces, making them detectable.